-proach, characterized by the complexity and richness of the contract modeling with respect to previous papers, is briefly described in Section II.
-In Section III we formulate a risk-neutral model and show its drawbacks.
-The discussion and formulation of risk-averse measures and their corresponding models are described in Section IV.
-The procedure carried out to determine efficient frontiers with the chosen models is presented in Section V. To illustrate the working of the models, we offer a numerical application in Section VI.
-Finally, conclusions are presented in Section VII.
+The paper is organized as follows.
+Firstly, we present a general description of the problem in Section 2.
+In Section 3 we formulate a risk-neutral model with the expected energy supply cost as the objective function and show its drawbacks.
+The formulation of other risk-averse measures and their corresponding models are described in Section 4.
+These models obtain a compromise, through a risk-aversion parameter, between the risk measure and the expected energy supply cost.
+The two risk measures considered are: Value-at-Risk (VaR) and Safety-first or maximum cost.
+These risk measures are easy to interpret and penalize only high costs, which reflect the risk aversion of industrial consumers.
+The procedure carried out to determine efficient frontiers with the chosen models is presented in Section 5.
+To illustrate the working of the models, we offer a realistic numerical application in Section 6.
+Finally, conclusions are presented in Section 7.